IAMconsortium/pyam/docs/data.rst

-Over the past decade, the Integrated Assessment Modeling Consortium (IAMC) developed a standardised tabular timeseries format to exchange scenario data related to energy systems modelling, land-use change, demand sectors, and economic indicators in the context of the Sustainable Development Goals.
+Over the past decade, the Integrated Assessment Modeling Consortium (IAMC) developed a standardised tabular timeseries format to exchange scenario data related to energy systems modelling, land-use change, demand sectors, and economic indicators in the context of climate change and the the Sustainable Development Goals.
 Previous high-level use cases include reports by the *Intergovernmental Panel on Climate Change* (`IPCC`_) and model comparison exercises within the *Energy Modeling Forum* (`EMF`_) hosted by Stanford University.